syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 {% endtabs %}

 ### Adding hint
-Floating label for the text input layout can be added by setting [Hint](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~Hint.html) property.
-Visibility of the hint can be collapsed by setting [ShowHint](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ShowHint.html) property as `false`, by default it is `true`.
+Floating label for the text input layout can be added by setting the [Hint](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~Hint.html) property.
+Visibility of the hint can be collapsed by setting the [ShowHint](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~ShowHint.html) property to `false`.
+By default, this property is set to `true`.

 {% tabs %}